Paper manager: Staffan Müller-Wille

 Sciences of Territory and Population

-Staffan Müller-Wille, Lewis Bremner (8 lectures, Michaelmas Term)
+Staffan Müller-Wille (8 lectures, Michaelmas Term)

 Debates about the value of 'Big Data' have led in recent years to increased attention to the historical development of sciences that rely on practices of collecting, surveying and processing large amounts of empirical information.
 This course introduces the history of a range of disciplines, from mineralogy to racial anthropology, that played a key role in industrialization and the governance of modern nation states and colonial empires.
 The lectures will cover the history of key concepts – like territory, resource, population, environment and inheritance, time and history, evolution and progress – but root this history in the global circulation of institutions and practices like map-making or census-taking.
-The course takes inspiration from Michel Foucault's equation of knowledge and power but carries his analysis forward by paying attention to the way in which paper-based information processing articulated politics and subjectivities.
+The course takes inspiration from Michel Foucault's equation of knowledge and power, but carries his analysis forward by paying particular attention to the way in which paper-based information processing articulated politics and subjectivities.

 Anthropologies

 For much of its history as an idea, literature, field of study and mode of research, anthropology has been too important to be simply a discipline, with great political significance and implications for identity riding on observations issuing from the contact zones between peoples, and little consensus on methods or research aims.
-This course examines the complex, ambivalent relations that have characterized the emergence of anthropology within imperial powers, and explores how a focus on indigenous agency and anthropological self-critique unsettles perspectives on modernity.
+This course examines the complex, ambivalent relations that have characterised the emergence of anthropology within imperial powers, and explores how a focus on indigenous agency and anthropological self-critique unsettles perspectives on modernity.
 Lectures consider anthropologies in expedition and exhibition, the emergence of fieldwork, critical approaches to intelligence and science, and new perspectives on imperial and other economies and markets.
 Considering the roles that methods and concepts of the natural sciences have played in the development of different versions of anthropology, we explore several examples of anthropologists as activists and public intellectuals.

 Preliminary reading